-After Master Reset, the $\overline{\text{LD}}$ pin is used to activate the programming process of the flag offset values $\overline{\text{PAE}}$ and $\overline{\text{PAF}}$.
-Pulling $\overline{\text{LD}}$ LOW will begin a serial loading or parallel load or read of these offset values.
+After Master Reset, the \overline{LD} pin is used to activate the programming process of the flag offset values \overline{PAE} and \overline{PAF} .
+Pulling \overline{LD} LOW will begin a serial loading or parallel load or read of these offset values.

-BUS-MATCHING (IW, OW)
+BUS-MATCHING (BM, IW, OW)

-The pins IW and OW are used to define the input and output bus widths.
+The pins BM, IW and OW are used to define the input and output bus widths.
 During Master Reset, the state of these pins is used to configure the device bus sizes.
 See Table 1 for control settings.
-All flags will operate based on the word/ byte size boundary as defined by the selection of the widest input or output bus width.
+All flags will operate on the word/byte size boundary as defined by the selection of bus width.
+See Figure 4 for Bus-Matching Byte Arrangement.